Bizzby/Frontend-Challenge/README.md

 There are *some* rendering bugs.
 I managed to iron out most of them, but the transition between the two routes is a bit hairy.
 There’s also no transition when any of the words or selectors move around on the screen like on the Bizzby app.
 I would have loved to spend more time to get all the animations working perfectly in all browsers, but I figured 24 hours of work is enough to prove to you guys what I can do! :D

 How far is this app from being fully functional compared to the Bizzby iOS app?
 Not that far at all.
 It’s been architected to be a fully-functional app — it’s no prototype.
 Obviously there are missing screens, but adding them, hooking up to a server API, and writing unit tests is all you’d really need to do to make it work fully.
-Most of the time was sunk into making selection UI work properly — hooking up the Flux components was a doddle.
+Most of the time was sunk into making selection UI work well — hooking up the Flux components was a doddle.

 If you want to see how I went about doing stuff, check out [TODO.md](https://github.com/iest/Frontend-Challenge/blob/master/TODO.md) to see my task list (in descending order).

 Oh, and there’s no grunt or gulp used here.
-I used a combination of `nodemon`, `watchify`, and stylus-middleware to achieve what I wanted.
+I used a combination of `nodemon`, `watchify`, and stylus-middleware to achieve what I needed.
 IRL I’d use gulp as it makes that kind of stuff much easier, especially setting up `livereload` servers and such.
 I’m sure it can all be done without gulp/grunt, but why bother when you can save yourself time and just use build tools?

+You'll need [node](http://nodejs.org) installed if you want to run it locally.

 ### Running locally
 Bundle up the client, then serve on `localhost:8080`: